Community Computing Centre

 Equipment & Software

-- Search the Internet using Internet Explorer, Firefox or Chrome
+- Chrome, Internet Explorer, Firefox

-- Work on a document, spreadsheet or presentation in MS Office: Word, Excel, Powerpoint
+- MS Office: Word, Excel, Powerpoint

 - Share multiple screens of information from different sources, such as web pages, documents, sound and video clips

 Adaptors to connect devices to the monitors can be borrowed at the Community Computing Centre Desk.